bsnes-emu/bsnes/BESS.md

 An implementation should parse this block as a series of writes to be made.
 Values outside the `0x0000-0x7FFF` range are not allowed.

 #### RTC block
-The RTC block uses the `'RTC '` identifier, and is an optional block that is used while emulating an MBC3 an RTC.
+The RTC block uses the `'RTC '` identifier, and is an optional block that is used while emulating an MBC3 with an RTC.
 The contents of this block are identical to 64-bit RTC saves from VBA, which are also used by SameBoy and different emulators such as BGB.

 The length of this block is 0x30 bytes long and it follows the following structure: